General Rules for All Submissions

 - Do not put your name or contact info on the work.
 Instead put your name, contact info and title of the work in the cover letter.
 This is so we can maintain a blind submission process.

-- A short bio or blog/website links may be submitted at time of submission in the cover letter.
-If your work is selected then Creative Colloquy will ask for a picture and bio (if not previously supplied) to accompany the work in the printing.
+- A short bio or blog/website links, written in the third person, must be submitted at time of submission in the cover letter.
+Please also provide your preferred pronouns i.e. she/her/hers or they/them/theirs.
+If your work is selected, Creative Colloquy will ask for a picture to accompany the work in print.

 - Creative Colloquy accepts submissions from all writers, poets, and essayists throughout Western Washington with a special emphasis on work originating in the South Puget Sound.
 Please note your location in your cover letter.